Click the links below to jump to information on:

 - Contact your County Elections Office to request that an application be mailed to you.

-April 21, 2020, is the LAST DAY to apply for an absentee ballot or mail-in ballot.
+October 27, 2020, is the LAST DAY to apply for an absentee ballot or mail-in ballot for the Primary.
 Applications must be received by the Voter Registration Office before 5:00 pm in order to be processed.
 Faxed or emailed applications cannot be accepted.